AlexRogalskiy/fip-healthcheck-go-template/cmd/example-check/README.md

 ## Monitoring a remote cluster

-By default, the tool expects the Kuberentes cluster is present in the local and hence look for a kubeconfig `~/.kube/config`.
-To override this and connect to a remote cluster, one could use the flag `--KUBECONFIG` (or env var `SEC_KUBECONFIG` or provide in the config file being used under a key `KUBECONFIG`).
+By default, the tool expects the Kubernetes cluster is present locally and hence look for a kubeconfig at `~/.kube/config`.
+To override this and connect to a remote cluster you could use one of the following:
+- the `--KUBECONFIG` flag
+- set an env var named `SEC_KUBECONFIG`
+- provide the env var in the config file you are using by setting the `KUBECONFIG` key

 An example usage is: